Maekon

 When not to use it

-- You want a fully managed SaaS — Maekon is a local agent that pairs with an optional self-hosted server.
+- You want a fully managed SaaS — Maekon is an independent local agent.
+Organization deployment through ONESHIM is a separate optional PoC path.

 - You need a finished product — current release is